6 online threats that can affect your business

 Qondar: Advanced protection for your emails and personal data

-Qondar is a cyber-surveillance solution designed for individuals who want to keep their information safe.
+Qondar is a cyber surveillance solution designed for individual users who want to keep their information safe.
 As a Continuous Threat Exposure Management (CTEM) tool, Qondar allows you to:

 - Detect potential vulnerabilities before attackers exploit them.